 8. Kakslauttanen Arctic Resort, the best Northern Lights hotel in Lapland

-This Northern Lights hotel consists of transparent igloos so you can see the Aurora from your room as well as wooden chalets with services such as sauna and spa.
+This Northern Lights hotel in Finland consists of transparent igloos so you can see the Aurora from your room as well as wooden chalets with services such as sauna and spa.

 In addition, you can take specific tours from the hotel to see the famous reindeer of the Lapland region.